Construction Project Manager Visa Sponsorship Jobs in Washington DC

 Which visa types are most common for construction project manager roles in Washington DC?

-The H-1B is the most common visa category used for construction project managers in Washington DC, as the role typically requires a bachelor's degree in construction management, civil engineering, or architecture.
+The H-1B visa is the most common visa category used for construction project managers in Washington DC, as the role typically requires a bachelor's degree in construction management, civil engineering, or architecture.
 The O-1A is an option for candidates with documented exceptional achievements.
 Some multinational firms also use the L-1A for managers transferring from an overseas office to a DC-area position.

 How to find construction project manager visa sponsorship jobs in Washington DC?